 We analyse your pages and identify the dynamic elements using CSS selectors (

 div .price for example).
-The static elements are cached, while the dynamic elements are automatically loaded in Ajax afterwards.
+The static elements are cached, while the dynamic elements are automatically loaded in JSONP afterwards.

 What's the difference compared to ESI?